You're viewing Apigee Edge documentation.

 Go to the Apigee X documentation. info

 This topic provides a quick overview of proxy deployment.
-You can deploy proxies using the mangement UI, command-line scripts, or with APIs.
+You can deploy proxies using the management UI, command-line scripts, or with APIs.

 Video: Watch a short video to learn about best practices for zero down-time during API proxy deployment.